 Evaluating non-consent and non-linkage biases in linked datasets

-The methodological framework for evaluating non-linkage biases developed and publicised in this research will be of use to both producers of and researchers using linked datasets.
-It can be used by dataset producers to inform adaptations to production methods to reduce biases and improve dataset quality, and by researchers to quantify (remaining) biases so that their impact on substantive findings from datasets can be considered.
+A methodological framework for evaluating non-linkage biases will be of use to both producers of and researchers using linked datasets.
+It can be used by dataset producers to inform adaptations to production methods - to reduce biases and improve dataset quality - and by researchers to quantify (remaining) biases so that their impact on substantive findings from datasets can be considered.

 Datasets and name of the Government departments

 Data from the UK Small Business Survey dataset through the UK Data Service (UKDS) Secure Data Service (SDS).

 More about the project

 The wide-ranging benefits of record linkage are increasingly recognised.
 A constraint to the use of linked datasets though, is limited knowledge concerning non-linkage biases in dataset estimates.
 These can arise when not all sample subjects are linked (a common occurrence), and linked and non-linked subjects differ.
 Empirical work suggests that such biases and their impact on inference can be substantial.
 However, in practice they are generally ignored because evaluation is made difficult by a lack of information on non-linked subjects, especially when outcomes of interest are from secondary dataset(s) linked to a sample.

 In this project, we will investigate the impacts of two components of non-linkage bias on datasets: subject consent to linkage and unique identifier appendability.
 We quantify impacts given sample member attribute information from the sample dataset alone, utilising developments of methods first derived to evaluate survey non-response biases.
 The research conducted will inform practice concerning both linked dataset creation and the use of linked datasets in research.
 It is strongly anticipated that outputs will be of interest to government and other agencies utilising linked datasets.

 Dr Jamie C. Moore, ADRC-E and University of Southampton